kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 ![Creating a New Instance](../assets/screencasts/new-instance.gif "Creating a New Instance")

- For this tutorial, we will create a demonstrator instance for South Africa, :
+ For this tutorial, we will create a demonstrator instance for South Africa:

  ![SA flag](../assets/tutorial_data/sa-flag.png)